epfl-lara/leon/doc/tutorial.rst

 This tutorial shows how to:

+  * use the `choose` construct for synthesis and constraint solving
   * define lists as algebraic data types
+  * use sets to specify properties of interest
   * specify sortedness of a list and use function contracts
   * verify properties of an insertion into a sorted list
   * execute or synthesize provably correct operations using specifications alone,